Spacial/awesome-systools/README.md

 - [nat](https://github.com/willdoescode/nat): the 'ls' replacement you never knew you needed.
 - [IPython as a system shell](https://ipython.readthedocs.io/en/stable/interactive/shell.html)
 - [sw](https://github.com/coryfklein/sw): Terminal stopwatch.
+- [Coreutils Gotchas](https://www.pixelbeat.org/docs/coreutils-gotchas.html): We make very careful considerations about the interface and operation of the GNU coreutils, but unfortunately due to backwards compatibility reasons, some behaviours or defaults of these utilities can be confusing.

 ### Regex